Johann Friedrich Fasch: Life

 His next major post was Prague, where he served for two years as Kapellmeister and court composer to Count Morzin.
-In 1722, he "reluctantly accepted the position" of court Kapellmeister at Zerbst, a post he held until his death.
+In 1722, he "reluctantly accepted the position" of court Kapellmeister at Zerbst, Saxony-Anhalt, a post he held until his death.
 (The organist Johann Ulich was his assistant.)
 Also in 1722, he was invited to apply for the position of Thomaskantor in Leipzig at his alma mater, the St. Thomas School, but he chose to withdraw his name from the competition.
 The Leipzig opening was eventually filled by Johann Sebastian Bach, who had considerable esteem for Fasch.